-Conditions Unique to CUP 2496.
-Potential conditions of approval specific to CUP 2496 (note that these are DRAFT conditions subject to deliberation and modification by the Zoning and Land Regulation Committee):

-Detailed conditions unique to this application will be developed after the town of Rutland has had an opportunity to act on the proposal, including requested conditions.
-Common topics include, but are not limited to, hours of operation, hours for blasting, blasting notification procedures, dust control measures, permit duration, site access, and identification of haul routes.
+Conditions Unique to CUP 2563.
+Potential conditions of approval specific to CUP 2563 can be developed after public input and deliberation by the Zoning and Land Regulation (ZLR) Committee.
+Common topics include but are not limited to, hours of operation, hours for blasting, blasting notification procedures, screening, duration, site access, and identification of haul routes.

-PUBLIC: There is a considerable amount of public opposition to this proposal.
+PUBLIC: There is a considerable amount of public opposition to this proposal, as well as support.